 In fact, according to data by Higher Visibility, it takes 3-6 months of consistent effort to start ranking for relevant search terms.
 If you start right now, you’re going to start reaping the fruits come the holiday season and other major shopping holidays such as Black Friday and Cyber Monday later in the year.

 Besides, your old content has earned credibility in the eyes of Google, and that means you should be getting results sooner than you expect.

 Head over to your Google Analytics account.
 Under Behavior Reports, pay attention to your top-performing content with a high amount of organic traffic.

 Posts that are receiving a ton of organic traffic but have a high bounce rate and exit rate need an update.
 While this content may be great, you need to align it to user intent and context to help you boost dwell time, one of the elements that affect search engine rankings.

 This means that you will need to use a tool like SEMrush writing assistant to help you know what terms you need to include that searchers are also using.
 These terms also appear on the top 10 posts on page one, which dramatically increases the chances of having your content ranking on page one of Google.

 Besides, these terms also show you the direction which the post should take and areas where you need to go deeper to explain key ideas and selling points about your product.

 Remember to update any facts and statistics you included in your content for accuracy and relevance.
 Hiring or outsourcing the role to someone who can regularly check and update content is well worth the investment.

 3. Repurpose Your Best Content

-Having updated some of your best pieces and published them, you’ll need to do more than just schedule them for the next nine weeks on Hootsuite or Sprout Social.
+Having updated some of your best pieces and published them, you’ll need to do more than just schedule them for the next nine weeks on tools like Hootsuite or Sprout Social.